 During the period specified in the University calendar, a student can officially withdraw from the University.
-An Official Withdrawal form may be obtained from the Registrar's Office.
-The student's information such as name, student ID number, home address, telephone number, and current date will be added by the Registrar's Office.
+An Official Withdrawal form may be obtained from the Office of Records and Registration.
+The student's information such as name, student ID number, home address, telephone number, and current date will be added by the Office of Records and Registration.
 The student will sign and date the form and indicate the reason for withdrawing from the University.
 The student must obtain signatures of the academic Dean, Provost and Vice President for Academic Affairs, the Librarian, Residence Life Staff (if the student resides on campus), Director of Financial Aid, and the Business Office.
-The form is returned to the Registrar's Office for the Registrar's signature and processing.
+The form is returned to the Office of Records and Registration for the Director of Records and Registration's signature and processing.
 The student is assigned a "W" for each class in which the student is enrolled.
-Copies of the form are sent to the Business Office, Financial Aid, and Dean of
+Copies of the form are sent to the Business Office, Financial Aid, and Dean of Student Affairs.

-Student Affairs.
 The withdrawal is effective on the date the student makes his/her intention to withdraw to the University.